dataiku/dss-plugin-model-drift/README.md

 ⚠️ Starting with DSS version 10.0.0, this plugin is considered as "Deprecated" and will be maintained only to fix critical issues.
-We recommend using the native feature Model Evaluation Store: https://doc.dataiku.com/dss/latest/python-api/model-evaluation-stores.html
+We recommend using the native feature [Model Evaluation Store](https://doc.dataiku.com/dss/latest/python-api/model-evaluation-stores.html).

 # Model drift monitoring